dtcenter/METcalcpy/docs/Contributors_Guide/index.rst

 Tasks to Perform Before Contributing Code
 =========================================

-* A Github account is needed along with inclusion into the METcalcpy Developer's group
+* You will need a Github account and be included into the METcalcpy Developer’s group

 * Create a Github issue describing what the contribute code will do